 That’s where dialog management comes in and includes sending and receiving messages quickly while keeping track of the conversation flow.

 The GPT-3 API provides several different language models that chatbots can use.

-These can understand the customer’s needs and provide the right response in return.
+These can understand the customer’s needs and provide the correct response.

 Artificial intelligence also needs to understand human language to provide accurate responses.

-Language processing is the process of understanding human language and converting it into a format that computers can understand.
+Language processing is the process of understanding and converting human language into a format that computers can understand.

 Tokenization is the process of breaking up a sentence into individual words.

 Lemmatization is the process of reducing a word to its base form.

 Parsing is the process of analyzing a sentence to understand its meaning.